rails/rails/guides/source/testing.md

 * was the correct object stored in the response template?
 * was the appropriate message displayed to the user in the view?

-The easiest way to see functional tests in action is to generate a controller
+The easiest way to see functional tests in action is to generate a controller using the scaffold generator:
-scaffold:

 ```bash
 $ bin/rails generate scaffold_controller article title:string body:text